-The 2022 estimated dose from air releases to the representative person is 0.016 mrem (0.00016 mSv), 0.16% of the EPA air pathway limit of 10 mrem per year.
+The 2023 estimated dose from air releases to the representative person is 0.016 mrem (0.00016 mSv), 0.16% of the EPA air pathway limit of 10 mrem per year.
 DOE Order 458.1 requires that all DOE sites comply with the EPA's National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations.
 Table 6-4 compares the representative person dose with the EPA dose limit of 10 mrem/yr.
-The 2022 dose is 6% lower than the 2021 dose of 0.017 mrem (0.00017 mSv).
-SRS attributes most of this decrease to the 14% decrease in tritium oxide releases during 2022.
-Refer to Chapter 5, Radiological Environmental Monitoring Program, Section 5.3.2 for details concerning these measurements.
+The 2023 dose was the same as the 2022 dose of 0.016 mrem (0.00016 mSv).
+Refer to Chapter 5, Radiological

+Environmental Monitoring Program, Section 5.3.2 for details concerning these measurements.
 The air pathway representative person is located at the SRS boundary in the north compass point direction, near New Ellenton, South Carolina.